Universal Business Language (UBL) TC publishes JSON representations for UBL 2.1, UBL 2.2, and UBL 2.3

 For your convenience, OASIS provides a complete package of the prose specification and related files in a ZIP distribution file.
 You can download the ZIP file here:

 Members of the OpenC2 TC [1] approved this specification by Special Majority Vote.
 The specification had been released for public review as required by the TC Process [2].
-The vote to approve as a Committee Specification passed [3], and the document is now available online in the OASIS Library as referenced above.
+The vote to approve as a Committee Specification with non-material changes passed [3], and the document is now available online in the OASIS Library as referenced above.

 Our congratulations to the TC on achieving this milestone and our thanks to the reviewers who provided feedback on the specification drafts to help improve the quality of the work.